repaygithub/cactus/docs/Internationalization/API Documentation.md

 | `lang`    | String | Y        | The language that should be loaded                                            |
 | `section` | String | Y        | The section of the app that the controller should be loading translations for |

-- The return value is a Promise that resolves to an object with one required and one optional property:
-  - `resources` is an array of Fluent translation strings; you can also put instances of the `FluentResource` class, and the return value of the `loadRef` method (more below).
-The array is combined such that if the same Fluent translation key exists in two of the resources, the later resource will override the earlier one.
-  - `version` if present should be a number indicating the version of the translations.
-This is tracked per section, and if (when reloading a section) the returned version is less than the current version, the translations will not be updated.
 - The options object is completely customizable for your use case: for instance, if you have a mix of hard-coded and stored-in-database translations, you might set `options.dynamic = true` to tell the loader it should look in the DB for a particular section.
 - There are two "built-in" options that are useless in `load` but can be passed to `_load` or `I18nSection`:
   - `loader` is a function that replaces the `load` method; it can be used if you have a section with a very different loading mechanism than the rest, and you don't want to special case it in your controller class.